sworup-D/automationexercise-qa-portfolio/README.md

 ## Feedback & Contributions

 I welcome any feedback, suggestions, or collaboration to help improve this project!
-Feel free to open issues or submit pull requests if you find bugs or have ideas.
+Feel free to submit pull requests if you find bugs or have ideas.

 Your input helps me grow and make this portfolio even better!